kosta777/kosta777.github.io/_posts/2023-04-25-day8-change-of-pace.md

 ![]({{site.url}}images/8.1.png)

 Amazing, I know.
-Anyhow, not much time for it today, but will be continuing the work on this tomorrow!
+Anyhow, not much time for it today, but will be continuing the work on this tomorrow.
 <hr>